 Assistant or Associate Professor

-Civil, Environmental and Geodetic Engineering; Integrated Systems Engineering
+Department of Civil, Environmental and Geodetic Engineering; Department of Microbiology

 Sustainable and Resilient Economy

-Please submit your application in single book-marked PDF file via Academic Jobs Online that contains, in this order, (i) a cover letter; (ii) CV; (iii) a statement of future research; (iv) a statement of relationship between proposed research and Sustainable and Resilient Economy Discovery Theme; (v) a statement of current interests or activities, and/or future goals that promote a climate that values diversity and inclusion (vi) a statement of teaching; (vii) a list of three references, including names, affiliations and full contact information with email; and (viii) up to three research papers, published, under review, or in preparation for publication in peer-reviewed journals.
-Submit any direct questions regarding this position to Shafieezadeh.email@example.com.
+Please submit your application in a single book-marked PDF file via Academic Jobs Online that contains, in this order: (i) a cover letter; (ii) a statement of future research directions, including contributions to the previously listed specializations and potential for collaborations; (iii) a statement of relationship between proposed research and Sustainable and Resilient Economy Discovery Theme, including potential future collaborations; (iv) a statement of current interests or activities, and/or future goals that promote a climate that values diversity and inclusion; (v) a statement of teaching philosophy and interests; (vi) CV; (vii) a list of three references, including names, affiliations and full contact information with email, and (viii) up to three research papers, published, under review, or in preparation for publication in peer-reviewed journals.
+Submit any direct questions regarding this position to firstname.lastname@example.org.

 Review of applications will begin on November 20, 2017 and continue until the position is filled.Apply